Michael Rafter

 Michael Rafter is an American arranger, musical director, musical supervisor, conductor, and musician best known for his work on Broadway and collaborations with Sutton Foster.
-He was Musical Director for the 2014 Broadway revival of Violet.
+He was the musical director of the 2014 Broadway revival of Violet.

 Awards

-Rafter was awarded the 1994 Emmy Award for Outstanding Individual Achievement in Music Direction in the television adaption of the Stage Musical Gypsy.
+Rafter was awarded the 1994 Emmy Award for Outstanding Individual Achievement in Music Direction for his work on the Gypsy, a televised adaptation of the stage musical of the same name.

+Educational career

+Rafter is an associate professor of musical theatre at Ball State University.

 Personal life

-Michael Rafter was married to Tony winner Jeanine Tesori and lives in Manhattan with their child Siena.
+Rafter married arranged and composer Jeanine Tesori on September 30, 1994, in Italy.
+As of 2008, they lived with their child in Manhattan.
+By 2016, the couple had gotten divorced.